Alona Bondarenko: 2006

 2006 was a breakthrough year for Bondarenko as she made it inside the top 50, after quarterfinal appearances at Hobart and Bangalore, and first-round exits in Pattaya and at the Australian Open as well as early exits in Dubai, Doha, and Indian Wells.
 With her early exit in Indian Wells, Bondarenko decided to compete in Orange, California, an ITF event, claiming the title over Yvonne Meusburger 6–3, 7–5.
-Then she made stellar performances in the WTA Tour, making it to the third round of the Pacific Life Open entering as a qualifier, losing to Ana Ivanovic 3–6, 7–5, 3–6.
+Then she made stellar performances in the WTA Tour, making it to the third round of the Indian Wells Open entering as a qualifier, losing to Ana Ivanovic 3–6, 7–5, 3–6.

 On the clay-court season, she made it through the second rounds of top events at the Amelia Island Championships, losing to Vera Dushevina 1–6, 4–6, and the Family Circle Cup, losing to eventual champion Nadia Petrova 1–6, 6–0, 2–6, the second set was the fewest games Petrova won in a set in the whole tournament.
 She made it through the quarterfinals of Prague Open, losing to eventual champion Shahar Pe'er 5–7, 0–6, and the semifinals of Morocco Open, losing to Martina Suchá 3–6, 2–6.
-She made first-round exits in the İstanbul Cup, French Open and DFS Classic but made it through the second round of the Ordina Open before falling to Jelena Janković 4–6, 6–1, 6–7 and then a first-round exit in Wimbledon.
+She made first-round exits in the İstanbul Cup, French Open and Birmingham Classic but made it through the second round of the Rosmalen Open before falling to Jelena Janković 4–6, 6–1, 6–7 and then a first-round exit in Wimbledon.

-In the US Open Series tournaments, she lost in the first round of the Bank of the West Classic and Rogers Cup, the second round of Acura Classic and the US Open, and the third round of the JPMorgan Chase Open.
+In the US Open Series tournaments, she lost in the first round of the Stanford Classic and Canadian Open, the second round of San Diego Open and the US Open, and the third round of the LA Women's Championships.
 In her first tournament after the US Open, she won her first title in the Luxembourg Open, ousting Francesca Schiavone 6–3, 6–2 in the final.
 She was the second lowest-ranked player ever to win a Tier-II title, being ranked No. 62, the record is held by Kim Jones-Schaefer who was ranked No. 64.
 She also made it through the top 50 after her first title.
-She then failed to qualify in the Kremlin Cup and the Zurich Open and ended the year ranked No. 32.
+She then failed to qualify in the Kremlin Cup and the Zurich Open, and ended the year ranked No. 32.